i2bc/dense/README.md

 ## Outgroup

-A genome labeled as "outgroup" is a genome where a given gene is absent and which branch in the tree **after** the last genome where the gene is present.
+A genome labeled as "outgroup" is a genome where a given gene is absent and which branches in the tree **after** the last genome where the gene is present.
 <img src="docs/images/outgroup.png" width="40%" alt="outgroup illustration">
 <sub>from _Roginski et al_ (submitted)</sub>